badsami/logs/README.md

 - [`num_to_str.h`](num_to_str.h) / [`num_to_str.c`](num_to_str.c): number to string formatting functions
 - [`types.h`](types.h): custom typedefs, for personal convience
 - [`example.c`](example.c): simple example usage of this library
-- [`build.bat`](build.bat): sample script to compile the example the example provided, and to show how to include and compile this library into a project
+- [`build.bat`](build.bat): sample script to compile the example provided, and to show how to include and compile this library into another codebase

 ## Rational